Just Imagine...: JLA

-Lee's version of the Justice League of America debuted in Just Imagine Stan Lee and Jerry Ordway Creating JLA (February 2002).
-The members are Superman, Batman, Wonder Woman, Green Lantern and the Flash.
+Lee's version of the Justice League debuted in Just Imagine Stan Lee and Jerry Ordway Creating JLA (February 2002).
+Each titular character of the previous five issues serve as the members.

-A man called the Reverend Dominic Darrk. is trying to summon a being called Crisis to Earth so that he can take over the planet.
-To this end, he creates some henchmen in the form of the Doom Patrol, whose members are the Blockbuster, Parasite, and Deathstroke.
-But Darrk's son, a young boy named Adam Strange, notifies five heroes of Darrk's intentions and they come together.
-Darrk, beaten, kills his son and then flees, bluffed into doing so by Green Lantern, who is (unbeknownst to Darrk) too weak to fight because his strength has been drained by the Parasite.
-Strange has powers too, and promises the heroes that he will return in some form.
-He then dies and the heroes officially incorporate as the Justice League.
+Darrk is trying to summon a being called Crisis to Earth so that he can take over the planet.
+To this end, he creates some henchmen in the form of the Doom Patrol, consisting of Blockbuster, Parasite, and Deathstroke.
+Darrk's young son Adam Strange notifies Superman, Batman, Wonder Woman, Green Lantern, and the Flash of Darrk's intentions.
+Darrk, beaten by the five heroes, mortally wounds Adam and flees, bluffed into doing so by Green Lantern, who (unbeknownst to Darrk) is too weak to fight because his strength has been drained by the Parasite.
+Adam has powers too, and promises the heroes that he will return in some form.
+He then dies and the heroes officially become the Justice League.

 Secret Files and Origins

-Debuted in Just Imagine Stan Lee...Secret Files and Origins (March 2002).

-In "The Coming Crisis", the National Exposer interviews the members of the Justice League.
+Just Imagine Stan Lee...Secret Files and Origins (March 2002) contains the story "The Coming Crisis", where the National Exposer interviews the members of the Justice League.
 They explain their origins and warn Earth of Darrk's threat.
 Wonder Woman gets a hint of the League's future.

-The issue also contains profiles of each hero, the Reverend Dominic Darrk and the Church of Eternal Empowerment.
+The issue also contains profiles of each hero, Darrk, and the Church of Eternal Empowerment.

 Robin

-Stan Lee's version of Robin, co-created with John Byrne, is an embittered teenager who works for the major villain of Lee's Just Imagine... universe, the Reverend Dominic Darrk (who appears in all 13 of the Just Imagine... issues).
-Darrk sends Robin out on various assignments, all the while promising him something in return.
-The book opens with Robin attempting his current assignment: to kill Lee's version of Batman.
+Stan Lee's version of Robin, co-created with John Byrne, is an embittered teenager who works for Darrk.
+Darrk sends Robin out on various assignments, all the while promising him something in return; the book opens with Robin attempting his current assignment: kill the Batman.

 Shazam!

 Lee re-imagines the original Captain Marvel/Shazam! premise by having the hero be a mild-mannered Interpol agent, Robert Rogers.
 Teamed with the beautiful, and much tougher, fellow agent Carla Noral, the two of them are in India searching for the megalomaniacal master criminal Gunga Kahn.
 This version is co-created with Gary Frank and is based on the Bill Parker–C. C. Beck character.

-In a back-up story plotted by Michael Uslan, scripted by Lee and Uslan and drawn by Kano, an orphaned American boy in India, at the same time as the adventures of Shazam, heroically saves a village from starvation with the help of a local boy named Zubin Navotny.
-The boy's name is Billy Marvel and he and Zubin are made honorary captains in the U.S. Peace Corps by an ambassador named Batson, thus making the boy "Captain Marvel".
+In a back-up story plotted by Michael E. Uslan, scripted by Lee and Uslan and drawn by Kano, an orphaned American boy in India, at the same time as the adventures of Shazam, heroically saves a village from starvation with the help of a local boy named Zubin Navotny.
+The boy's name is Billy Marvel and he and Zubin are made honorary captains in the Peace Corps by an ambassador named Batson, thus making the boy "Captain Marvel".